-Parquet flooring patterns are defined by the geometric arrangement of wooden blocks to create structured, decorative floor designs that add both character and durability to a space.
-Unlike standard straight plank flooring, parquet layouts introduce movement, symmetry, and architectural detail — making them a long-standing favourite in UK homes, from Victorian properties to modern new builds.
+Parquet flooring patterns are defined by geometric arrangements of wooden blocks, creating decorative floor designs that add character and durability.
+Unlike straight plank flooring, parquet introduces movement, symmetry, and architectural detail, making it a favourite in UK homes from Victorian properties to modern new builds.

 The seven most popular parquet flooring patterns in the UK today are: